-By Alyson G. Morelli, Esq.
+By Alyson G. Bryant, Esq.

 During these unprecedented times of heightened health risk and uncertainty, it is especially important to have your healthcare advance directives in place.
 A healthcare advance directive gives authority and direction to persons you trust to make healthcare decisions for you in the event you are unable to make those decisions for yourself.
 One of those directives is called a Living Will.
 A Living Will is a document that shares your specific healthcare directives and medical wishes regarding life-prolonging procedures to healthcare providers and caregivers should you become incapacitated or unable to communicate.

 Although similarly named, a Living Will has nothing to do with a Last Will and Testament.
 Any competent adult may make a Living Will or written declaration and direct the providing, prolonging, withholding or withdrawal of life-prolonging procedures in the event that such person has a terminal condition, end-stage condition, or is in a persistent vegetative state.
 A Living Will can address your wishes on specific matters such as hydration, feeding, pain relief, antibiotics, use of cardiopulmonary resuscitation and ventilators.